nhanb/neodots/arch_steps.md

+Rough outline of stuff I did on a thinkpad t530 with nvidia graphics (though I only use the intel igpu on linux).

 # Zero to CLI

-Rought outline from zero to working full disk encrypted root login with working wifi.
+Up to full disk encrypted root login with working wifi.

 ```sh
 timedatectl set-ntp true